lanl/FEHM/README.md

 FEHM V3.6.2 compiles and passes fehmpytests and VV Test Suites using Linux GNU Fortran (GCC) 13.2.0 and Windows Intel® Fortran Compiler Classic 2021.11.0 [Intel(R) 64].

+> [!NOTE]
-*Note Intel Classic 2021.12.0 has less tolerance for old fortran code.
+> Intel Classic 2021.12.0 has less tolerance for old fortran code.
 It passes all fehmpytests but the VV Test Suite has incomplete runs for fracture_aperture, reverse_tracking, colloid_stream, stress_3D, stress_3Dbeam, and uz_test.
 The remaining 78 tests are successful.
 This issue will be addressed in future versions.*

 Download the Https repo to your current directory by running: